ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 ??? info "EdgeTX 2.7.0 Per-model Settings"

-    With EdgeTX 2.7 or newer, you can set this per-model (Global, On, Off) as this is helpful on Fixed Wing models equipped with PWM receivers connected to slower servos.
+    With EdgeTX 2.7 or newer, you can set this per model (Global, On, Off) as this is helpful on Fixed Wing models equipped with PWM receivers connected to slower servos.

     1. Press ++"MDL"++ Key.
         - Older Radios or those with only one Menu Key will need to short-press the ++context-menu++ Key to access the Model Menu.